theNerd247/libllist/README.md

 Changelog
 =========
-0.0.1
+0.0.2
+	* 3 new functions (llapply, llfilter, llmap)!
+See llist.h for their details 0.0.1
   * repository initialized (Makefile, this REAMDE file, and much much more!)
   * basic llist functions (llnew, lladd, llinsert, llget) created